Required

 What is a contingency fee?

-A contingency fee is a method of payment that makes it so you don’t have to pay up front for legal services.
-Our attorney fees are contingent upon us winning your case.
-We’ll discuss the contingency fee before moving forward with your case; this fee is usually a percentage of the settlement won.
+A contingency fee is a method of payment that doesn’t require you to pay upfront for legal services.
+Our attorney fees are contingent upon us recovering compensation for you.
+We’ll discuss the contingency fee before moving forward with your case.
+This fee is usually a percentage of the settlement or court award we obtain on your behalf.
 Once we successfully resolve your case, you’ll pay us the agreed-upon percentage.